TorahTextTopicTagger/T4Project/README.md

 ### Sefaria Slug-ID Mapping
 Since the labeled training data was from [Aspaklaria](https://www.aspaklaria.info/), and the target of the project is ultimately for use in the [Sefaria Topics](https://www.sefaria.org/topics) space, we provide a mapping from the Aspaklaria topics used in the code to the associated Sefaria slug-ID's.
 The `python` function for this is [here](Utils/topic_to_slug/convert_topics_to_sefaria_ids.py), and can be run interactively from a CLI [here](Utils/topic_to_slug/convert_topics_to_sefaria_ids_interactive.py).

-# Room for Further Development
+# Ideas for Further Development

 ## Improve Existing Models
 There is likely not much room to improve the accuracy of the existing models through hyperparameter tuning, as our attempts to do this seemed futile.